 Notable Cases

-Several high-profile cases have shaped public perception of conservatorship.
+Several high-profile cases have shaped the public perception of conservatorship.
 Britney Spears’ case drew global attention to its potential misuse, highlighting issues of personal freedom and legal oversight.
 Another significant instance, the case of Joni Mitchell, underscored how conservatorship assists in managing an artist’s affairs due to health concerns.
 These cases illustrate the spectrum of applications, from safeguarding well-being to concerns over rights infringement, prompting calls for reform and transparency.

 Pros and Cons of Conservatorship